Aram + Aram = Kinnaram

 Aram + Aram = Kinnaram is a 1985 Indian Malayalam-language slapstick comedy film directed by Priyadarshan and written by Sreenivasan.
 It stars Shankar, Mohanlal, Lissy and Puja Saxena.

-The plot element is inspired by 2 Hindi films, Pasand Apni Apni and Naram Garam.
+The plot element is inspired by 2 Hindi films - Naram Garam and Pasand Apni Apni (which itself is inspired by the English film Happy Go Lovely).
 A famous hotel comedy sequence from this movie was reused by Priyadarshan in his 2005 Hindi movie Garam Masala.